TomRich01/TomRich01/index.md

 Currently, I'm working on a working prototype of a match-making site called [Matcher](matcher.withaliquid.com)

 The project uses Bulma/CSS/SASS for the front-end and Nodejs/ExpressJS for the back-end.

-**What's Not Working**

-Server issue between NodeJS/ExpressJS, mySQL, and the host.

-Bulma container issue (single issue involving text that has partially been fixed)